PhasicFlow/PhasicFlowPlus/phasicFlowCoupling/couplingSystem/unresolved/README.md

 **Integration:**

 The diffusion equation is integrated numerically up to pseudo-time $\tau = 1 \text{ s}$ using a finite volume scheme with `nSteps` iterations.
-This ensures consistent and reproducible smoothing independent of the grid size or computational parameters.
+This ensures consistent and reproducible smoothing in the simulation.

 **Characteristics:**
 - The recommended value for standard deviation is around 3 - 6 times particle diameter, depending on the cell-to-particle size ratio.